← Back to Blog

 11 Mile is big enough that access by float tube, pontoon boat, or small watercraft makes a real difference — particularly on days when the wind pushes fish off the banks and into mid-lake structure.
 That said, bank anglers regularly succeed at the right times of year.
 Here's the baseline stillwater setup that works here:

-11 Mile fish are not as pressured as Antero, but they're not pushovers.
+11 Mile fish are not as pressured as Antero was, but they're not pushovers.
 The reservoir's clarity means pattern specificity still matters, especially in low-wind, high-sun conditions.
 Patterns that consistently produce at 11 Mile throughout the season:

 All of the above patterns are available in our hand-tied 5-packs, tied on 2x heavy wire hooks that won't fold under the pressure of a 24-inch brown running for deep water.